obazl/demos_obazl/rules_ocaml/README.md

 3. `$ bazel test test`

+If you get errors involving missing "@something..." it probably means your local switch/coswitch is misconfigured.
+Try rerunning

+`$ bazel run @opam//local:refresh`.

 >    Contributing: if you would like to contribute a demo, please file an
 >    issue first.
 Demos should illustrate one concept, using minimal code.